-Push \blacklozenge or \blacklozenge and \blacktriangle or \lor to select a password and press ENTER to save it.
+Push \spadesuit or \blacktriangleright and \blacktriangle or \blacktriangledown to select a password and press ENTER to save it.
 The current parameters of the machine will be stored as its defaults.
 They can then be retrieved by using the Restore Default Parameters command.
 It is recommended that you save your machine's actual factory default settings, so they can be easily restored when need be.